CodingBowl

 5. Install VS Code and the WSL Extension

-Download and install Visual Studio Code on Windows 11.
-Once open, go to the Extensions view (Ctrl+Shift+X) and install the WSL extension by Microsoft.
+Download Visual Studio Code on Windows.
+Open it, go to the Extensions view (Ctrl+Shift+X), and install the WSL extension by Microsoft.

 6. Connect VS Code to WSL